anttieskola/qoco/README.md

 easy to follow, possibly even developed further in the future.
 Development of this first version shouldn’t take much longer than two hours.

-Please send the code and any other materials in one zip file to lassi.pesari@qoco.aero.

 # Solution

 API Input: Roman numeral string